upper-town/web_app/README.md

 `.env.test.local` on your local repository and set any variables you'd like to override.

-In production, env vars should be properly set in the app settings in the cloud hosting service, and not from env files using `dotenv-rails`.
+In production and staging, env vars should be properly set in the app settings in the cloud hosting service, and not from env files using `dotenv-rails`.

 ### FactoryBot